Amybo-org/pages/content/en/docs/Equipment/_index.md

 ---
-title: Bioreactor
+title: Equipment
-description: Which bioreactor should we use?
+description: Which equipment should we use?
 weight: 30
 ---